The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 1. Great location

-Puerto Morelos is located halfway between the Cancun airport and Playa del Carmen, which makes it one of the most convenient locations where to stay on the Riviera Maya.
+Puerto Morelos is located halfway between the Cancun airport and Playa del Carmen, making it one of the most convenient places to stay on the Riviera Maya.

 This chill fishing town is only twenty minutes from the Cancun International Airport.
 That’s perfect if you want to fly in.
 It’s also right between Cancun and Playa del Carmen, but with a much more relaxed ambiance.